harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

 |  |  |
 | --- | --- |
 | **Role Assignment (Default Role + Default Resource Group)** | **Description** |
-| **Account Admin +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> All permissions on all the resources in the account scope as well as organizations and projects scopes within the entire account.</li>
+| **Account Admin +** **All Resources Including Child Scopes** | A principal with this role assignment has all permissions on all the resources in the account scope as well as organizations and projects scopes within the entire account.
  |
-| **Account Admin +** **All Account Level Resources** | A principal with this role assignment has the following permissions:<li> All permissions on all the resources in the account scope only.</li>
+| **Account Admin +** **All Account Level Resources** | A principal with this role assignment has all permissions on all the resources in the account scope only.
  |
-| **Account Viewer +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> View permissions on all the resources in the account as well as organizations and projects scopes within the entire account.</li>
+| **Account Viewer +** **All Resources Including Child Scopes** | A principal with this role assignment has view permissions on all the resources in the account as well as organizations and projects scopes within the entire account.
  |
-| **Account Viewer +** **All Account Level Resources** | A principal with this role assignment has the following permissions:<li>View permissions on all the resources in the account scope only.</li>
+| **Account Viewer +** **All Account Level Resources** | A principal with this role assignment has view permissions on all the resources in the account scope only.
  |
-| **Feature Flag Manage Role +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> Create/Edit permissions on Feature Flags and Target Management in the account as well as organizations and projects scopes within the entire account.</li>
+| **Feature Flag Manage Role +** **All Resources Including Child Scopes** | A principal with this role assignment has create and edit permissions on Feature Flags and Target Management in the account as well as organizations and projects scopes within the entire account.
  |
-| **Feature Flag Manage Role +** **All Account Level Resources** | A principal with this role assignment has the following permissions:<li> Create/Edit permissions on Feature Flags and Target Management in the account scope only.</li>
+| **Feature Flag Manage Role +** **All Account Level Resources** | A principal with this role assignment has create and edit permissions on Feature Flags and Target Management in the account scope only.
  |
-| **Organization Admin +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> All permissions on all the resources in the organization as well as projects within the organization.</li>
+| **Organization Admin +** **All Resources Including Child Scopes** | A principal with this role assignment has all permissions on all the resources in the organization as well as projects within the organization.
  |
-| **Organization Admin + All Organization Level Resources** | A principal with this role assignment has the following permissions:<li> All permissions on all the resources in the organization scope only.</li>
+| **Organization Admin + All Organization Level Resources** | A principal with this role assignment has all permissions on all the resources in the organization scope only.
  |
-| **Organization Viewer +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> View permissions on all the resources in the organization as well as projects within the organization.</li>
+| **Organization Viewer +** **All Resources Including Child Scopes** | A principal with this role assignment has view permissions on all the resources in the organization as well as projects within the organization.
  |
-| **Organization Viewer + All Organization Level Resources** | A principal with this role assignment has the following permissions:<li> View permissions on all the resources in the organization scope only.</li>
+| **Organization Viewer + All Organization Level Resources** | A principal with this role assignment has view permissions on all the resources in the organization scope only.
  |
-| **Feature Flag Manage Role +** **All Resources Including Child Scopes** | A principal with this role assignment has the following permissions:<li> Create/Edit permissions on Feature Flags and Target Management in the organizations, and projects within the entire organization.</li>
+| **Feature Flag Manage Role +** **All Resources Including Child Scopes** | A principal with this role assignment has create and edit permissions on Feature Flags and Target Management in the organizations, and projects within the entire organization.
  |
-| **Feature Flag Manage Role + All Organization Level Resources** | A principal with this role assignment has the following permissions:<li> Create/Edit permissions for Feature Flags and Target Management in the organization scope only.</li>
+| **Feature Flag Manage Role + All Organization Level Resources** | A principal with this role assignment has create and edit permissions for Feature Flags and Target Management in the organization scope only.
  |
-| **Project Admin + All Project Level Resources** | A principal with this role assignment has the following permissions:<li> All permissions on all the resources within the project scope.</li>
+| **Project Admin + All Project Level Resources** | A principal with this role assignment has all permissions on all the resources within the project scope.
  |
-| **Project Viewer + All Project Level Resources** | A principal with this role assignment has the following permissions:<li> View permissions on all the resources in the Project.</li>
+| **Project Viewer + All Project Level Resources** | A principal with this role assignment has view permissions on all the resources in the project.
  |
-| **Feature Flag Manage + All Project Level Resources** | A principal with this role assignment has the following permissions:<li>Create/Edit permissions for Feature Flags and Target Management within the project scope.</li>
+| **Feature Flag Manage + All Project Level Resources** | A principal with this role assignment has create and edit permissions for Feature Flags and Target Management within the project scope.
  |
 | **Pipeline Executor + All Project Level Resources** | A principal with this role assignment has the following permissions:<li> View permission on resource group, project, users, user groups, and roles</li><li> View and Access permissions on secrets, connectors, environments, services</li><li> View and Execute permissions on pipelines</li>|